 5 smart ways to provide financial help to family members

 Is your own situation secure?

 For those seeking to help family members or other loved ones, Carcone recommends meeting with your advisor before deciding on a particular action or strategy.
-While the coronavirus pandemic has created an immediate economic need across a large swath of the population, this is not a new conversation for advisors and their clients.
-“We talk to clients all the time who are seeking to help family members facing difficult financial situations, from unanticipated medical bills, to high tuition costs and crippling student loan debt, among others,” Carcone said.
-“We want to look at the impact that helping loved ones will have on your own planning needs and goals.
+"We talk to clients all the time who are seeking to help family members facing difficult financial situations, from unanticipated medical bills, to high tuition costs and crippling student loan debt, among others," Carcone said.
+"We want to look at the impact that helping loved ones will have on your own planning needs and goals.
 For example, is this a one-time, temporary need, or does your family member require longer-term support?
-Our advisors have the skills and planning tools to perform this analysis and provide those results in real time.”
+Our advisors have the skills and planning tools to perform this analysis and provide those results in real time."

 Deciding 'how' and 'how much' to help family members